smart-on-fhir/cumulus-library/docs/first-time-setup.md

 more compressed and should be preferred (if supported) for use when transmitting data/loading data into analytics packages.

-By default, all available studies will be used by these commands, but you can use or `--target` to specify a specific study to be run.
+By default, all available studies will be used by build and export., but you can use or `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
 The `vocab`, in particular, can take a bit of time to generate, so we recommend using targets after your initial configuration.